node-red/node-red.github.io/docs/hardware/raspberrypi.md

   - on the Desktop, select `Menu -> Programming -> Node-RED`.
   - or run `node-red-start` in a new terminal window

-To stop Node-RED, run `node-red-stop`.
+To stop Node-RED, run the command `node-red-stop`.

-To set Node-RED to run automatically on boot see [here](#making-node-red-autostart-on-boot).
+#### Autostart on boot (preloaded versions)

+If you want Node-RED to run when the Pi boots up you can use one of the following commands depending on the version you have installed.

+For version 0.12.1 of Node-RED - SD card Jessie Nov 2015:

+    sudo update-rc.d nodered defaults

+For version 0.12.5 of Node-RED and later:

+    sudo systemctl enable nodered.service

 #### Adding nodes